-21% East Melanesian Islands
+21 % East Melanesian Islands

-20% Cerrado
+20 % Cerrado

 13% Mediterranean Basin

 11 % Indo-Burma

 8 % Wallacea

 5 % Eastern Afromontane

 5 % Guinean Forests of West Africa

 4 % Polynesia-Micronesia

-3% Western Ghats and Sri Lanka
+3 % Western Ghats and Sri Lanka

-3% Madagascar and the Indian Ocean Islands
+3 % Madagascar and the Indian Ocean Islands

 2% Caribbean Islands

 2% Tropical Andes

 1% Mountains of Southwest China

 1% Mountains of Central Asia

 1% Tumbes-Chocó-Magdalena

 1% Maputaland-Pondoland-Albany

 >1 % Mesoamerica

-In Figure 2.3, one can see that East Melanesian Islands and Cerradotwo hotspots from CEPF's completed investments-made the largest contributions to CEPF's impact on civil society capacity building globally.
-These figures are determined by considering the number of civil society organizations with a complete CSTT assessment in each hotspot and the change in percentage of their CSTT scores, then relating this change to the total number of organizations with a complete CSTT assessment.
+In Figure 2.3, one can see that two hotspots from CEPF's ongoing investments-Indo-Burma and Mediterranean Basin-are making the largest contributions to CEPF's impact on civil society capacity globally.
+These figures are determined by considering the number of civil society organizations with a baseline and a final assessment in each hotspot; by considering the percentage changes in their CSTT scores; and by relating this to the total number of organizations with a baseline and a final CSTT globally.
 For example, because 89% of participating grantees from the Cerrado showed an increase in capacity, and the number of participating grantees is 72, this represents a higher contribution than a hotspot such as the Mediterranean Basin, where 116 grantees participated and 68% of them increased their capacities.